Can you really travel on the cheap in Dubai?

 Explore Old Dubai

-Enjoy the historical al Fahidi neighbourhood, the Dubai Museum (3 AED) and take an abra ride (1 AED) over Dubai Creek to Deira “Old Dubai” to see the spice souk and the gold souk, or shop for a bargain in Naif market – plenty of ideas on little trinkets and souvenirs you can pick up in Dubai here.
+Enjoy the historical al Fahidi neighbourhood, the Dubai Museum (currently closed for renovations), and take an abra ride (1 AED) over Dubai Creek to Deira “Old Dubai” to see the spice souk and the gold souk, or shop for a bargain in Naif market – plenty of ideas on little trinkets and souvenirs you can pick up in Dubai here.

-The newly opened Al Seef area seamlessly blends between old and new Dubai to extend your creek-side stroll.
+The newly opened Al Seef area seamlessly blends between old and new Dubai to extend your creek-side stroll and further souks to explore.
 Dining along here is not cheap, but there are plenty of shops to stick your head into and browse for free.

 Stroll the Palm Jumeirah Boardwalk

-In the cooler months, explore one of the cities newer outdoor spaces.
+In the cooler months, explore one of the city’s newer outdoor spaces.

 In a city full of insta-perfect cafes, it’s easy to forget there are plenty of budget buys and a huge range of international cuisines to choose from.